Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Design of a CPG Network for the Soft Snake Robot Locomotion

 In this section, we introduce our CPG network design consisting of interconnected Matsuoka oscillators \cite{matsuoka1987mechanisms, matsuoka2011analysis}.

 \textbf{Primitive Matsuoka CPG: }A primitive Matsuoka CPG consists of a pair of mutually inhibited neuron models.
 The dynamical model of the primitive Matsuoka CPG is given as follows:

 where the subscripts $e$ and $f$ represent variables related to the extensor neuron and flexor neuron, respectively.
-The tuple $(x_i^q, y_i^q)$, $q \in \{e,f\}$ represents the activation state and self-inhibitory state of $i$-th neuron respectively, $z_i^q = g(x_i^q) = \max(0, x_i^q) $ is the output of $i$-th neuron, $b \in \reals$ is a weight parameter, $u_i^e, u_i^f$ are the forced tonic inputs to the oscillator, and $K_f \in \reals$ is the frequency ratio.
+The tuple $(x_i^q, y_i^q)$, $q \in \{e,f\}$ represents the activation state and self-inhibitory state of $i$-th neuron respectively, $z_i^q = g(x_i^q) = \max(0, x_i^q)$\footnote{The maximum function is noted as $g(\cdot)=\max(0, \cdot)$ in this paper.} is the output of $i$-th neuron, $b \in \reals$ is a weight parameter, $u_i^e, u_i^f$ are the forced tonic inputs to the oscillator, and $K_f \in \reals$ is the frequency ratio.
 The set of parameters in the system includes the discharge rate $\tau_r \in \reals$, the adaptation rate $\tau_a \in \reals$, the mutual inhibition weights between flexor and extensor $a\in \reals$, the inhibition weight $w_{ji}\in \reals$ representing the coupling strength with the neighboring primitive oscillator, and the free-response oscillation tonic input $c\in \reals$ ($c=0$ in our previous work\cite{xliu2020}).
 In our system, all coupled signals including $x_i^q, y_i^q$ and $z_i^q$ ($q \in \{e,f\}$) are inhibiting signals (negatively weighted), and only the tonic inputs are activating signals (positively weighted).
 In the current system, we have $N=4$ primitive Matsuoka CPGs.
-For simplicity, we introduce a vector to represent all tonic inputs to the \ac{cpg} net.
+For simplicity, we introduce a vector to represent all tonic inputs to the CPG net.

 \textbf{Structure of the Matsuoka CPG Network for the Soft Snake Robot: } Extending from a primitive Matsuoka CPG system to the multi-linked snake robot, we construct a CPG network shown on the right of Fig.~\ref{fig:rlmatsuoka}.
 The network includes four linearly coupled primitive Matsuoka oscillators.
 It is an inverted, double-sized version of Network VIII introduced in Matsuoka's paper \cite{matsuoka1987mechanisms}.
 The network includes four pairs of nodes.
 Each pair of nodes (e.g., the two nodes colored green/yellow) in a row represents a primitive Matsuoka CPG \eqref{eq:matsuoka}.
 The edges correspond to the coupling relations among the nodes.
 In this graph, all the edges with hollowed endpoints are positive activating signals, while the others with solid endpoints are negative inhibiting signals.
 The oscillators are numbered $1 \text{ to } 4$ from head to tail of the robot.
 In order to build the connection between the CPG network and robot actuators, we define the output of the $i$-th primitive Matsuoka CPG as